FHSLTW/gno/docs/resources/gnoland-whitepaper.md

 Falsehood), on the suggestion of the serpent who in the technical sense did not lie, but did lie by omission with _intent_ to deceive.

-Gno.land is inspired by the structure (numbered verses of books) of the bible and a desire to facilitate the world to see more clearly the intent of the original authors (of prophets, scribes, and historians) so as to reverse the effects of the Principle of Explosion rooted in our general spiritual subversion and degeneration.
+### Gno.land Application for AI Safety

+XXX

 ### Gno.land Genesis - Addressing Mistranslations of the Bible

+Gno.land was originally inspired by the structure (numbered verses of books) of the bible and a desire to facilitate the world to see more clearly the intent of the original authors (of prophets, scribes, and historians) so as to reverse the effects of the Principle of Explosion rooted in our general spiritual subversion and degeneration.

-Gno.land was started during the Covid19 lockdowns when I was most frustarted at the censorship of information regarding the true laboratory origins of Covid19 and the conspiracy to forcibly medicate the population with a dangerous experimental gene therapy that did more harm to children and young adults than good.
+Coding for Gno.land began during the Covid19 lockdowns when I was most frustarted at the censorship of information regarding the true laboratory origins of Covid19 and the conspiracy to forcibly medicate the population with a dangerous experimental gene therapy that did more harm to children and young adults than good.
 I was also frustrated over the years of dealing with the ICF and the "Cosmos Cartel" which defamed and slandered the chief architect and visionary and inventor behind the project.

 Prior to that during December 25th, 2019, when I started reading the New Testament for the first time, the first thing I read was the Book of Revelation